-Join George Maestri for an in-depth discussion in this video Navigation in MotionBuilder, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Navigation in MotionBuilder, part of Learning MotionBuilder.

 - Now let's look at how to configure and navigate…our view ports in MotionBuilder.…Now, I have a view port here,…but it's kind of narrow.…So let's go ahead and enlarge it…so we can see this a little bit better.…We can do that under our Layout tab.…You'll notice we have a number of shortcut keys here.…Control + shift + 3,…or just clicking the Preview tab,…will bring up a full-screen view port.…Now, this view port can be configured here…using this View pull-down.…

 Now, we can change it from regular view…to full-screen with alt + enter,…and that puts it full screen.…So if you want to see your animation full screen,…or put it to broadcast or something like that,…this is how you would do it.…You can, again, do alt + enter or escape…to get out of this mode.…We also have a number of perspective views.…We have what's called a Producer Perspective,…which is this view.…We can also create cameras in MotionBuilder,…just like you can in any other 3D package.…

 You can animate the cameras and switch between them.…We also have Orthographic views.…

 - Animating with keys